dorothypensky/dorothypensky.github.io/README.md

 ![Baby Dorothy](/images/dorothybaby.jpg){:.topimage}

-I grew up in a series of small towns, spending most of my childhood in a tree with a book.
+I grew up undiagnosed autistic/ADHD in a series of small towns, spending most of my childhood in a tree with a book.
+While writing and voracious reading have always been my passion, I’ve been a dancer in a dance company, started my own performance art company with a friend in the 90s, and am now in a community classical guitar orchestra.
+I’ve been a teacher of the blind, a bookseller, and a school librarian.
+But always writing, always reading.
-After studying philosophy and dance at the College of Wooster in Ohio, I danced in a dance company and had my own performance art company with a friend.
-Tired of being poor, I studied for my M.Ed. in vision impairment and taught blind and low vision kids for three years.
-The desire to create became too much, and I started writing short stories while working as a children’s bookseller.
-Vermont College announced that it was starting an MFA in Writing for Children and Young Adults program, and I was delighted and got my second master’s degree.
-I was lucky enough to spend some time after that writing full time until I could no longer afford to do that.
-I received my third master’s degree from Kent State in School Librarianship and went to work as a school librarian for six years.
-When I found that I could afford to do so, I quit to write full time, again.
-I’m a late-diagnosed autistic person with ADHD and Bipolar Disease, which I have found gives me an interesting perspective

 # Contact Dorothy Pensky: